Python-SIP/sip/sphinx/c_api.rst

     .. versionadded:: 4.10

-    This is a C preprocessor macro that is set automatically by the build system to specify that the generated code is being compiled with ``protected`` redefined as ``public``.
+    This is a C preprocessor macro that is defined automatically by the build system to specify that the generated code is being compiled with ``protected`` redefined as ``public``.
 This allows handwritten code to determine if the generated helper functions for accessing protected C++